 The APR is one of the most important numbers when deciding on a loan, as it determines total borrowing costs.
-It’s based on your credit score, income and the term and amount of the loan.
+An APR is set based on your credit score, income and the term and amount of the loan.

 Expect a higher interest rate if you’re in the market for a longer-term loan or if your credit score is fair or poor.
-However, a shorter-term loan or higher credit score means you’ll likely have access to better rates.
-The lender will also factor in additional fees, so review the loan’s structure.
+A shorter loan term or higher credit score means you’ll likely have access to better rates.
+The lender will also factor in fees, so review the loan’s structure.